px/cfapp-piwik-analytics/cloudflare.md

 ## Codename: Miniature Hipster
 ### A Piwik App for Cloudflare

-This Piwik Analytics Cloudflare Application will help you add the Piwik tracking code on your website pages.
+This free Piwik Analytics Cloudflare Application will help you add the Piwik tracking code on your website pages.
 To use this app, you need to have Piwik [installed](http://piwik.org/docs/installation/) already, or use a [Piwik Hosting](http://piwik.org/hosting/) package.
 Setup [your configured domains](https://www.cloudflare.com/cloudflare-apps).

+<a id="features"></a>
 #### App Features